fallahn/crush/readme.md

 Crush or be Crushed!

-A simple 2D game where the main objective is to crush all of the bad guys either by jumping on them or by squishing them between two blocks, without getting crushed yourself.
+A simple 2D game where the main objective is to crush all of the bad guys by squashing them between two blocks, without getting crushed yourself.
 Special bonuses are awarded for collecting all of the time limited items which appear in the map.

 CRUSH is written in C++1y and requires a modern compiler, such as Visual Studio 2013 or clang/llvm